duneanalytics/docs/docs/app/dashboards.md

 9. You can also move the widget by dragging it around
 10. Click on the "Save" button in the top right corner to save your changes

 The initial name that you give to your Dashboard will also be the URL slug.
 You can't change the URL slug afterwards, so be mindful of the name you choose.
-Changing the Dashboards display name is always possible though.
+Changing the Dashboard's display name is always possible though.

 ## Add Widgets from the Query Editor